Malizma333/line-rider-web-guide/pages/scripting_tutorials/advanced_gravity.md

 ### Platform Controller

-We can integrate gravity code with keyboard listeners to produce interactive movement while the track is playing.
+We can integrate gravity code with keyboard listeners to produce interactive movement while the track plays.
 Below is an example of a platformer script that accelerates the rider left or right based on the **A** and **D** keys, respectively.

 ```js
 // Cache reset code